Rulan999/MassTransitSaga/README.md

 Automatonymous (opens new window)is a state machine library for .NET and provides a C# syntax to define a state machine, including states, events, and behaviors.
 MassTransit includes Automatonymous, and adds instance storage, event correlation, message binding, request and response support, and scheduling.
 Like MassTransit, Automatonymous is free, open-source, and Apache 2.0 licensed.

-#How To Run :
+How To Run :

-- .NEt Core Version : 5.0
+- Install .Net Core Version : 5.0

 - Run Docker RabbitMq
     docker run -it --rm --name mymq -p 5672:5672 -p 15672:15672 rabbitmq:3-management